My Sweet Lord – everything you ever wanted to know about the song, the hit, the lawsuit.

 Notable for opening with Lennon’s harmonica employing a riff he learned from Delbert McClinton, who had played something (supposedly) similar on Bruce Channel’s Hey Baby.

 It doesn’t sound that alike to me.
 But legend is that Delbert showed John how.
 That aside Delbert McClinton is a fine musician.
 I saw him at The Garage in Islington about 20 years ago and he was fabulous.
-Piling a massive amount of energy into his performance, he was akin to a » Continue Reading.
+Piling a massive amount of energy into his performance, he » Continue Reading.

 There have been threads about The Beatles since the original Word v1 site (of which Tigger’s White album post below is just the latest).
 The recent publicity given to 50 years since Sgt Pepper, the thread on Rolling Stones songs ordered by merit, plus comments elsewhere on Ian McDonald’s Revolution In The Head got me thinking and planted a seed.